Parziphal/parse/README.md

 }
 ```

-For Facebook login, the trait expects to find the user's Facebook ID as the `id` parameter, and their access token as the `access_token` parameter.
+The trait expects to find the user's Facebook ID as the `id` parameter, and their access token as the `access_token` parameter.

-### Username/password registration
+### Log in with username/password

 There are things to take into consideration regarding this:

-* The validator returned by the `validator` method of the registration controller has a `unique` constraint on the `email`, which will trigger database searches, leading to an error; make sure to remove that `unique` constraint.
+* The validator returned by the `validator` method of Laravel's default registration controller has a `unique` constraint on the `email` parameter, which will trigger database searches, leading to an error; make sure to remove that `unique` constraint.

 * You'll also have to change the `create` method according to your needs.
-It could look like this (specially if you're using the auth scaffold):
+It could look like this:

 ```php
 protected function create(array $data)